ericoporto/ags-manual-wiki/UpgradeTo350.md

 It's important to note that any cursor actions will only work on the room if the cursor is on a viewport.

-Only rooms and their contents (characters, objects) are affected by the viewport/camera system, and they got GetAtRoomXY and GetAtScreenXY functions to help scripting your game systems.
+Only rooms and their contents (characters, objects) are affected by the viewport/camera system.
 GUI and Overlays, including speech and other on-screen text, still work outside of it.

+**IMPORANT:** Another thing which needs a different approach is a conversion between screen and room coordinates.
+Earlier, if you'd like to know where in the room the player has clicked with a mouse, you only had to apply camera's offset in room (previously known as viewport's offset):

+    int roomx = mouse.x + GetViewportX();
+    int roomy = mouse.y + GetViewportY();

+Since 3.5.0 this is no longer enough, because not only viewport itself may have offset on screen, but also camera's image may be scaled inside a viewport.
+For that reason there are now actual functions that help you do this conversion: [Screen.ScreenToRoomPoint](Screen#screentoroompoint), [Screen.RoomToScreenPoint](Screen#roomtoscreenpoint), [Viewport.ScreenToRoomPoint](Viewport#screentoroompoint), [Viewport.RoomToScreenPoint](Viewport#roomtoscreenpoint).<br>
+They are used like:

+    Point roompt = Screen.ScreenToRoomPoint(mouse.x, mouse.y);

 For more information see: [Camera](Camera), [Viewport](Viewport), [Game.Cameras](Game#cameras), [Screen.Viewports](Screen#viewports)